rsta2/circle-docs/docs/devices/character-devices.rst

 	This macro defines the size of the read and write ring buffers for the interrupt driver (default 2048).
 If you want to increase the buffer size, you have to specify a value, which is a power of two.

+.. c:macro:: SERIAL_DEVICE_DEFAULT

+	This macro defines the default serial device, if the ``nDevice`` parameter is not specified in the constructor.
+By default it has the value 0 on Raspberry Pi 1-4 and 10 on Raspberry Pi 5.
+You can re-define this macro in the file *Config.mk*, if you want to change this.

-.. cpp:function:: CSerialDevice::CSerialDevice (CInterruptSystem *pInterruptSystem = 0, boolean bUseFIQ = FALSE, unsigned nDevice = 0)
+.. cpp:function:: CSerialDevice::CSerialDevice (CInterruptSystem *pInterruptSystem = 0, boolean bUseFIQ = FALSE, unsigned nDevice = SERIAL_DEVICE_DEFAULT)

 	Constructs a ``CSerialDevice`` object.
 Multiple instances are possible on the Raspberry Pi 4. ``nDevice`` selects the used serial device (see the table above). ``pInterruptSystem`` is a pointer to interrupt system object, or 0 to use the polling driver.
 The interrupt driver uses the IRQ by default.
 Set ``bUseFIQ`` to ``TRUE`` to use the FIQ instead.
 This is recommended for higher baud rates.
+The parameter ``bUseFIQ`` is ignored on the Raspberry Pi 5.

 .. cpp:function:: boolean CSerialDevice::Initialize (unsigned nBaudrate = 115200, unsigned nDataBits = 8, unsigned nStopBits = 1, TParity Parity = ParityNone)